insv23/dotfiles/README.md

 ## Use on a new machine

-⛔ **Note:** ARM Linux does not support Homebrew.
+- 🚫 Linuxbrew does not yet support ARM Linux.

-- Linux Homebrew cannot be executed as root user. so you may need to create a new user to install Linux Homebrew
+- ⚠️ Linux Homebrew cannot be executed as root user.

+  So you may need to create a new user to install Linux Homebrew:

   ```shell
   NEW_USER_NAME=alex
   sudo useradd -m -s /bin/bash -G users,sudo $NEW_USER_NAME && sudo passwd $NEW_USER_NAME
   ```

-- git and zsh are required
+- ⛑️ git and zsh are required.

-  for example, install git and zsh on Ubuntu
+  For example, install git and zsh on Ubuntu:

   ```shell
   sudo apt update && sudo apt install git zsh -y